cypress-io/cypress/docs/source/guides/references/assertions.md

 | threw | `expect(spy).to.have.thrown(errorObjOrErrorTypeStringOrNothing)` |
 | alwaysThrew | `expect(spy).to.have.always.thrown(errorObjOrErrorTypeStringOrNothing)` |

+# Adding New Assertions

+Because we are using `chai`, that means you can extend it however you'd like.
+Cypress will automatically "just work" with new assertions added to `chai`.
+You can simply:

+1. Write your own `chai` assertions as {% url 'documented here' http://chaijs.com/api/plugins/ %}.
+2. NPM install any existing `chai` library and import into your test file or support file.

+{% note info %}
+{% url 'Check out our example recipe extending chai with new assertions.' extending-cypress %}
+{% endnote %}

 # Common Assertions

 Here is a list of common element assertions.